 Yes!
-Fika Midwifery can bill any insurance company and is in network with Blue Cross Blue Shield of WNY (and all other Blue Cross Blue Shield commercial plans), YourCare, and United Healthcare (both commercial and Medicaid).
+Fika Midwifery can bill any insurance company and is in network with Blue Cross Blue Shield of WNY (and all other Blue Cross Blue Shield commercial plans).
+We are not in network with any Medicaid or Medicaid-managed care plan but may be able to obtain authorization for home birth, particularly if you are able to choose BCBS as your Medicaid managed care plan.
 While we are not in network with Independent Health, we can usually obtain a prior authorization for in-network benefits for out-of-hospital birth with Fika Midwifery.
 If you have insurance such as Cigna, Aetna, NYSHIP, or many other plans, you can likely utilize your out-of-network benefits for your care at Fika Midwifery.
 We also accept HSA and FSA cards and have had success with clients seeking reimbursement from a Christian health-sharing plan.

 Fika Midwifery also has affordable self pay rates--a flat rate for all of the prenatal care, delivery, and postpartum care and a set fee schedule for well-woman care--for those clients with no insurance, out of network insurance, or a high deductible plan.

 All lab work, hospital fees, and ultrasounds will be billed to your insurance independently of Fika Midwifery.

 What is the difference between a midwife, doula, & doctor?

 Midwives are trained to provide highly individualized, evidence-based care to low-risk women across the lifespan.
 The midwifery model of care is grounded in the normalcy of life events such as pregnancy, birth, and menopause.
 While many think of out of hospital birth when they hear about midwives, the truth is that many midwives don't provide prenatal care or delivery services at all, and those that do primarily practice in the hospital.